katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

 len(persuasion_wt)
     7344
 ```

-## _Question 3_

-Use the Brown corpus reader nltk.corpus.brown.words() or the Web text corpus reader nltk.corpus.webtext.words() to access some sample text in two different genres.
+__Question 3__: Use the Brown corpus reader nltk.corpus.brown.words() or the Web text corpus reader nltk.corpus.webtext.words() to access some sample text in two different genres.

 ```python
 from nltk.corpus import brown